dmitryi698/task-manager/README.md

 ### Database Setup

+This project uses SQLite as its database.
+The database file path is typically configured in the `.env` file.

 Ensure you have the database server specified in the `.env` file (if it exists) installed and running.
 Then apply the migrations:

 ```bash
 npx prisma migrate dev
 ```

+This command will create the database file (if it doesn't exist) and apply any pending migrations based on your `prisma/schema.prisma`.

 Generate the Prisma client:

 ```bash
 npx prisma generate
 ```

+This command generates the Prisma client based on your database schema, allowing you to interact with the database in your code.

 ### Running the Project